Site icon Vern Bender

 The entire cell can be viewed as a factory that contains an elaborate network of interlocking assembly lines, each of which is composed of a set of large protein machines. . . .
 Why do we call the large protein assemblies that underlie cell function protein machines?
 Precisely because, like machines invented by humans to deal efficiently with the macroscopic world, these protein assemblies contain highly coordinated moving parts.9

 Molecular machines, although it may often seem so, are not made with a blueprint at hand.
-Yet, biochemists and molecular biologists (and many scientists of other disciplines) are used to thinking as an engineer, more precisely, a reverse engineer.
+Yet, biochemists and molecular biologists (and numerous scientists of other disciplines) are used to thinking as an engineer, more precisely, a reverse engineer.
 But there are no blueprints … ‘Nothing in biology makes sense except in the light of evolution’: we know that Dobzhansky (1973) must be right.
 But our mind, despite being a product of tinkering itself, strangely wants us to think like engineers.

 1. I. MOLECULAR MACHINES THAT SCIENTISTS HAVE ARGUED SHOW IRREDUCIBLE COMPLEXITY